 An investment return assumption of 8.25 percent is at the upper range of investment return assumptions for comparable plans.
 The Public Fund Survey is an online compendium of key characteristics of most of the nation's largest public retirement systems.
 The Survey is sponsored by the National Association of State Retirement Administrators.
-The Public Fund Survey includes data on 126 public pension plans.
-In the Public Fund Survey's October 2016 online data, only 8 of the 126 plans used an investment return assumption of 8.25 percent or higher.
-The data from these 8 plans is from 2014, so this group may have diminished further since then as plans continue to lower their investment return assumptions.
-The median investment return assumption for the 126 plans was 7.75 percent.
+The Public Fund

+Survey Summary of Findings for FY 2015, which surveyed 124 public pension plans with estimated combined assets of \$3.20 trillion, found a median investment return assumption of 7.50 percent.
+The investment return assumptions used by the 124 plans ranged from 6.50 percent to 8.50 percent.
+In the Public Fund Survey's October 2017 online data, only three plans used an investment return assumption of 8.25 percent or higher.

-Wilshire Consulting's 2016 Report on State Retirement Systems: Funding Levels and Asset Allocation examined the asset allocation and funding levels for 131 state retirement systems.
-Wilshire estimated that the median state pension fund has an expected return of 6.24 percent.
+Wilshire Consulting's 2017 Report on State Retirement Systems: Funding Levels and Asset Allocation examined the asset allocation and funding levels for 131 state retirement systems.
+Wilshire estimated that the median state pension fund has a 30-year expected return of 7.40 percent.
 This median expected return is lower than the current median actuarial interest rate assumption of 7.50 percent used by the plans in the Wilshire report and is lower than the 8.25 percent assumption selected for the CTA Retirement Plan.
-The Wilshire report notes that Wilshire's assumptions range over a conservative 10+ year time horizon, while pension plan interest rate assumptions typically project over 20 to 30 years.
-Wilshire also developed a 30-year long-term assumption.
-Using this assumption, the median plan return is estimated at 8.30 percent.

 In its 2016 Report on City & County Retirement Systems: Funding Levels and Asset Allocation, Wilshire Consulting examined data on 109 city and county retirement systems, 99 of which reported actuarial values on or after June 30, 2015.
-Wilshire estimated that the median city and county pension fund has a 10-year expected return of 6.00 percent.
-The 6.00 percent return is lower than the median actuarial interest rate of 7.50 percent for plans in the report, and lower than the 8.25 percent selected by the Retirement Plan.
-The report states "Using Wilshire's 2016 capital market return forecasts, none of the 109 city and county retirement systems are expected to earn long-term asset returns that equal or exceed the median liability discount rate assumption...."
-Wilshire also developed a 30-year long-term assumption.
-Using this assumption, the median plan return is estimated at 7.30 percent.
+Wilshire estimated that the median city and county pension fund has a 30-year expected return of 7.30 percent.
+The 7.30 percent return is lower than the median actuarial interest rate of 7.50 percent for plans in the report, and lower than the 8.25 percent selected by the Retirement Plan.
+The report states "Using Wilshire's 30-year longer-term assumptions, 46 of the 109 plans' assets, in their current allocation, would be projected to earn long-term asset returns above their current discount rates."

-The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2015 NCPERS Public Retirement Systems Study in November 2015.
-NCPERS is a trade association for public sector pension funds, representing more than 550 funds in the United States and Canada.
-The 2015 report includes responses from 179 state, local, and provincial government pension funds with assets exceeding \$2.0 trillion.
-According to the Study, the average investment return assumption was 7.50 percent, which was down 0.2 percent from 2014 where the average return was 7.70 percent.
+The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2016 NCPERS Public Retirement Systems Study in December 2016.
+NCPERS is a trade association for public sector pension funds, representing more than 500 funds in the United States and Canada.
+The 2016 study includes responses from 159 state, local, and provincial government pension funds with assets exceeding \$1.5 trillion.
+According to the Study, the average investment return assumption remained unchanged from 2015 at 7.50 percent.
+The study also found that there was increased activity with respect to lowering the actuarial assumed rate of return.
+The study stated that "Almost 40 percent of responding funds have lowered their actuarial assumed rate of return, and nearly an additional 30 percent are considering lowering in the future."

-Aon Hewitt Analysis
+Aon Analysis

-Using Aon Hewitt's Expected Return Tool (as of the 1st Quarter of 2016) Aon Hewitt determined that the 35th to 65th percentile range of the CTA Retirement Plan's investment returns to be 8.12 percent to 6.29 percent, with the 50th percentile rate equal to 7.20 percent.
-The Retirement Plan's investment return assumption of 8.25 percent represented the 33.1 percentile in Aon Hewitt's tool, assuming that 8.25 percent is net of administrative expenses, as indicated by the Plan's actuary.
-The Retirement Plan's gross investment return assumption of 8.35 percent represents the 31.6 percentile.
+Using Aon's Expected Return Tool (as of the 1st Quarter of 2017) Aon determined that the 35th to 65th percentile range of the CTA Retirement Plan's investment returns to be 7.87 percent to 6.03 percent, with the 50th percentile rate equal to 6.95 percent.
+The Retirement Plan's investment return assumption of 8.25 percent represented the 29.4 percentile in Aon's tool, assuming that 8.25 percent is net of administrative expenses, as indicated by the Plan's actuary.
+The Retirement Plan's gross investment return assumption of 8.40 percent represents the 27.3 percentile.